gearpump/gearpump/docs/dev-connectors.md

 2. a helper class to make it easy use in DSL

 ### Implement your own `DataSink`
-You need to implement a class derived from `io.gearpump.streaming.sink.DataSink`.
+You need to implement a class derived from `org.apache.gearpump.streaming.sink.DataSink`.

 ### Implement DSL helper (Optional)
 If you would like to have a DSL at hand you may start with this customized stream; it is better if you can implement your own DSL helper.